lqdev/luisquintanilla.me/_scratch/nolm-not-only-language-models.md

-# NoLM - Say no to Language Models
+# NoLM - Not Only Language Models

 ## Why?